Previous Topic

 See also Immigration (Visa, Entry Permission, and Related Matters) Regulations 2010, Part 4A, and Schedule 2

 A visa waiver means a waiver of the requirement to hold a visa permitting travel to New Zealand in relation to any class of persons.
-From 1 October 2019, a person travelling to New Zealand visa waiver is required to hold an Electronic Travel Authority (ETA) unless exempt (see E12 Electronic Travel Authority).
+A person travelling to New Zealand visa waiver is required to hold an Electronic Travel Authority (ETA) unless exempt (see E12 Electronic Travel Authority).
 A visa waiver applies to, but is not limited to, the following people:

 1. citizens of the Commonwealth of Australia; and